These Outdoor Plant Parenting Hacks will ensure that your green friends stay healthy and thriving without spending much money.

 5. Use Diluted Lemon Water

-If you want acid-loving plants like azaleas, rhododendrons, holly, and gardenias to do really well, then using lime water is best.
+If you want acid-loving plants like azaleas, rhododendrons, holly, and gardenias to do really well, then using lemon water is best.
 Dilute one part of lime juice with eight parts of water.
-Use this solution to water the plants or you can also use it as a foliar spray.
+Use this solution to water the plants, or you can also use it as a foliar spray.

-This will result in bigger flowers and lush foliage.
+This will result in bigger flowers and lush foliage but don’t apply it frequently.

 6. Collect Rain Water